-Alex is a skilful and experienced barrister whose practice primarily spans issues of public law and property law.
+Alex is a skillful and experienced barrister whose practice primarily spans issues of public law and property law.
 Alex has been praised by judges as an “excellent” advocate, for his “forensic precision” in approaching cases and has been described as “an expert” in his fields of practice.
 He is well-liked by clients for his approachable manner and for his ability to bring clarity to complex cases.
-He is ranked in Chambers and Partners 2018 and is described as a “rising junior with a growing reputation”.
+He is ranked in Chambers and Partners and is described as a “rising junior with a growing reputation”.

 Alex’s experience of complex public law issues including human rights and equality issues makes him extremely well-placed to assist clients in litigation across the many fields of law in which these issues arise.